DanielVenable/circle-bonk/README.md

 To join a public game, click the "Start Game" button.

+## Private games

+### Creating a Private Game

+To create a private game, click the "Start a New Private Game" button.
+Choose the world you want to play in, and click the "Submit" button.
+A code and a url should appear.
+Send the code or url to your friends to invite them to the game.

+### Joining a Private Game

+There are two ways to join a private game.
+1. Click on the link given when the game was created.
+2. Click the "Join a Private Game" button, type in the code given when the game was created, and hit enter.

+### Chat

+When you are in a private game, you can chat with the other players.
+Type in a message, then hit enter to send.

 ## Starting the game

 Type your display name into the blank and hit enter to start the game.